Budget Two Color Lands

 Tango Basic Check Lands

-There is a partial cycle of lands that enter untapped if you control two or more basic lands.
+This recently nearly completed cycle of lands enter untapped if you control two or more basic lands.
+They get their name from the mantra, “It Takes Two to Tango.”
 These lands are also typed – meaning they are fetchable by spells like Farseek.
-At time of writing, only 5 have been printed, and they are all less than $1:
+Still missing an Orzhov and Izzet version of these.

 One MTG trick regarding Typed lands is that they can be fetched by spells like Farseek, Nature’s Lore, Three Visits, and even the expensive Fetch lands like Scalding Tarn.
 You can grab lands like these from your deck with spells and effects as long as they don’t specify the land needs to be ‘basic’ like Terramorphic Expanse!
 This also makes it easier to play 3+ color decks that include green, as these spells and effects can color fix you pretty easily.